ndcorc/amce-appdev-workshop/LabGuide100.md

 ### **STEP 17**: Acquire an OAuth Access Token

 - Follow step 4 of the [instructions](http://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/idcs/idcs_rest_postman_obe/rest_postman.html#RequestanAccessToken).
-Copy the access token generated and, in your `config.js` file, paste the value to the `accessToken` variable.
+Copy the access token generated and, in `auth` section of your `config.js` file, replace `<IDCS_OAUTH_ACCESS_TOKEN>` with the copied value.

 ### **STEP 18**: Acquire your IDCS User ID

 - Follow step 6 of the [instructions](http://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/idcs/idcs_rest_postman_obe/rest_postman.html#TestOtherUserAPICalls) except instead of the `Create a user` POST request, make the `List all users` request found in the `Users/Search/` folder of your Postman requests collection.
-In the response body, find the user associated with yourself and copy/paste the **id** value to the `userId` variable in your `config.js` file.
+In the response body, find the user associated with yourself and copy/paste the **id** value in place of `<IDCS_USER_ID>` in `auth` section of your `config.js` file.

 ### **STEP 19**: Acquire IDCS Group IDs

-- Follow the same process of adding the unique IDCS **ID** values to the corresponding variables in your `config.js` for each group we created in **step 9** and **step 10**.
+- Follow the same process of adding the unique **IDCS ID** values to the corresponding variables in your `config.js` for each group we created in **step 9** and **step 10**.
   To list all the group objects, use the `List all groups` GET request found in the `Groups/Search/` folder of your Postman requests collection.
+In the response, find each of the groups we created in **step 9** and **step 10** and copy the corresponding `id` values.
+Then, in the `auth.groupIds` section of our `config.js` file, and replace the key/value pairs with each group's respective group name and group id.

 - You are now ready to move to the next lab.